-One of the most puzzling stars in all the heavens in Epsilon Aurigae.
+One of the most puzzling stars in all the heavens is Epsilon Aurigae.
 It’s an eclipsing binary star, but doesn’t behave exactly as one would expect.
 The strange brightening and dimming of its light has led to decades-long speculation about what is really going on in this remote star system.

-You can see this star with the eye.
+You can see this rather faint third-magnitude star quite easily with the eye alone in a dark sky.
 As soon as darkness falls, look up high for the brilliant star Capella, the brightest in the constellation Auriga the Charioteer.
 Close to Capella, note the prominent triangle of starlets called The Kids.
 Lighting up the apex of this triangle is the star Epsilon Aurigae.

 Although Capella looks much brighter than Epsilon, that’s because Capella is so much closer.
 Capella resides about 42 light-years away, while the star Epsilon might lie over 2,000 light-years distant.